ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the receiver in a transfer.

-- MUST NOT be thrown for approval operations.
+- MUST be used for disallowed transfers to the zero address.
-- MUST be thrown for disallowed transfers to the zero address.
+- MUST be used for disallowed transfers to non-ERC721TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC721Received`).
-- MUST be thrown for disallowed transfers to non-ERC721TokenReceiver contracts or those that reject a transfer. (eg. returning an invalid response in `onERC721Received`).
+- MUST NOT be used for approval operations.

 #### `ERC721InvalidOwner(address, uint256)`